teodora-dobos/redispatch/README.md

-# Interactive Dashboard of Redispatch Data
+# Interactive Redispatch Data Dashboard

-This repository includes a Python streamlit dashboard app which visualizes the redispatch data for Germany, 2024 obtained from [Netztransparenz](https://www.netztransparenz.de/de-de/Systemdienstleistungen/Betriebsfuehrung/Redispatch).
+This repository includes a Python streamlit dashboard app which visualizes the redispatch data for Germany, 2024, obtained from [Netztransparenz](https://www.netztransparenz.de/de-de/Systemdienstleistungen/Betriebsfuehrung/Redispatch).

 Since the original dataset does not include the geographic coordinates of the redispatched units, their location is identified first.